 MIT has been producing global leaders in marine technology for more than four generations, making the MIT Museum the ideal venue to tell the story of this transformative, integrated thinker.
 Through gallery installations and interactive digital media drawn from our renowned Hart Nautical Collection, Herreshoff’s overall contributions to nautical design and craftsmanship will come to life in the exhibition and in the online archive of Herreshoff designs that open and go live, October 2018.

-Generous support of the Herreshoff Legacy Project is provided by Ulf B. Heide ('60) and Elizabeth Heide.
+Contributing Support provided by Ulf B. Heide ('60) and Elizabeth Heide and Anonymous.

-Additional support provided by Anonymous, The Gregory Foundation Trust, and Anonymous.
+Additional Support provided by The Gregory Foundation Trust, Anonymous, and the Council for the Arts at MIT.